How we're making SNAP 2018 even more inclusive

 - One meal per day where you sit with someone new and a "I'm feeling shy and would love company" table

-- Totally free evenings to encourage more mingling and less feeling like a zombie the next day because you stayed up all night chatting after a late workshop finish
+- Workshop free evenings to encourage more mingling and less feeling like a zombie the next day because you stayed up all night chatting after a late workshop finish

 - Content trigger warnings so everyone is clear about potential triggers in presentations